facebookresearch/pal/README.md

 - Ambroise Odonnat, Wassim Bouaziz, Vivien Cabannes *A Visual Case Study of the Training Dynamics in Neural Networks*, In preparation.
 Codebase in `project/visualization`.

-- In preparation.
-Codebase in `factorization`.
+- Charles Arnal, Clement Berenfeld, Simon Rosenberg, Vivien Cabannes. *Scaling Laws with Hidden Structure*, In preparation.
+Codebase in `projects/factorization`.
-Empirical study of memorization capacity of MLPs and their abilities to leverage hidden factorization.

 ## Organization
 The main resuable code is in the `src` folder.